juliusgb/dev-laptop-setup/README.md

 To test manually, do the following:

 1. Setup `winrm`.
 In PowerShell, run `.\winrm\SetupWinRmForPacker.ps1`
-2. Validate the packer template file with `C:\path\to\packer.exe validate packer\template.pkr.hcl`
+2. Validate the packer template file with `C:\path\to\packer.exe validate packer\template.pkr.hcl`.
+3. Add username and password in the Packer template file under `winrm-username` and `winrm-password`.
-3. Packer build the template file with `C:\path\to\packer.exe build packer\template.pkr.hcl`.
+4. Packer build the template file with `C:\path\to\packer.exe build packer\template.pkr.hcl`.
-:zap: Read the section "more on step 3" :zap:
+:zap: Read the section "more on step 4" :zap:
-4. Cleanup what was added during the `winrm` setup.
+5. Cleanup what was added during the `winrm` setup.
 In PowerShell, run `.\winrm\CleanupWinrmSetupForPacker.ps1`

-### More on step 3
+### More on step 4

 Changes to the packer template file mean re-running `packer build`.
 That's a once-for-all operation: there are no intermediate caches for previous steps to use again.